eliasm307/vscode-file-jumper/example.md

 }

 /**
- * Keys are the searchRegex capture group names and the values are the format to apply to each group */ interface GroupFormats {
+ * Keys are the searchRegex capture group numbers (named capture groups not supported) and the values are the standard format to apply to each group
+ */
+interface GroupFormats {
   /**
    * The standard format to apply to the capture group *
    * This interface was referenced by `GroupFormats`'s JSON-Schema definition
-   * via the `patternProperty` ".+".
+   * via the `patternProperty` "\d+".
    */
   [k: string]: "lowercase" | "UPPERCASE" | "PascalCase" | "camelCase" | "snake_case" | "kebab-case";
 }
 ```

+## Details

 ### 🧩 <ins>FileJumper</ins>